emilygm3/emilygm3/README.md

 I'm Emily (she/her), a second year Data Science and Behavioral Neuroscience major at Northeastern!
 I'm interested in AI and ML, and I love exploring the interdisciplinary nature of data science.
 When I'm not coding, you can find me talking about my dog🐶 or finding my new favorite matcha🍵 spot!

 ## Projects
-My team and I built a full-stack web app for a final project during the Spring 2025 semester.
+Spring 2025: My team and I built a full-stack web app to streamline flight logistics for various entities.
 Check out the repo [here](https://github.com/abby-stevenson/AltitudeAnalysts)!

+Summer 2025: My team and I are currently developing a full-stack web application to analyze party loyalty in the European Parliament.
+Check out the repo [here](https://github.com/alexangione419/BelgianBloggers)!

 <!--